 At this point I must stop my glowing report, and sing the praises of competitive sports.
 Snapper's life has been dramatically changed by her year of competitive swimming.
 I have watched her mature and grow in leaps and bounds.

--From the lost, nervous, bawling little girl at her first meet in October, she has changed into a focused, confident, strong athlete
+-From the lost, nervous, bawling little girl at her first meet in October, she has changed into a focused, confident, strong athlete.

 -She has learned to push herself, to channel her energy, and to work hard during practices.
 Gone are the days of jumping up and down and spitting water while the coach is talking.